daverave1212/js-course/README.md

 So what other tags are there?
 Well, there are a few tags to make text look a bit different, but honestly, they don't really matter because all of the tags I'll show you in this lesson can me made with CSS.
+If you really want to, you're free to skip this chapter or not take any notes, but there are a couple of interesting things here, so just stay with me, ok?

 First of, we can make text bold by putting it between B tags:
 Let's add a line to the title that says WELCOME TO OUR RESTAURANT!
 `<b>WELCOME TO OUR RESTAURANT</b>`
-Save, refresh and here it is.
+Save with Control + S, refresh and here it is.
 B for BOLD.

 In fact, we can use tags inside other text to make it bold.
 Let's take a look here, at our special menu link.